Table of Contents

 Dashly for Android

-Dashly for Android supports API 16 and later.
+Dashly for Android supports API 19 and above.

 allprojects {